Why you should learn to score

-- points for tricks bid and won
+- points for tricks won after the first 6 tricks

 - bonus depending bid depending on whether you are in a partscore, game or slam

 'Partscores' are low level contracts.
 The bonus for making a contract is also low.

 The 'game' bonus is much higher than the partscore bonus.
 Much higher.
 But you'll need to bid higher to get that bonus.
 In notrumps you need to bid 3NT or higher.
 For hearts and spades you need to bid to the 4 level, 4♥ or 4♠.
 For clubs and diamonds it's the 5 level, 5♣ or 5♦

 6-level contracts are called 'slams' and 7-level contracts are called 'grand slams'.
 Slams and grand slams score the game bonus plus the relevant slam bonus.Trick Points ( after the first 6 tricks ) Bonus Points

 For defeated contracts it doesn't matter how high you bid, you simply lose points for every trick you're short by.
 7NT down 1 scores the same as 1♣ down 1.Defeated Contracts

 Making any doubled or redoubled contract wins your side extra points.
 Going down in any doubled or redoubled contract means you lose more points.